Skagboys: Plot summary

 Later, Renton is on methadone, but still using.
 He spends a night at his family home, but argues with his family the next day, confessing his heroin habit.
 Renton sells records for heroin money, but Swanney pockets this for previous debts, and has no more heroin for them.
-Sick Boy, Matty, and Renton meet Maria and her friend Jenny at a bar, where Renton learns that two friends are both HIV+.
+Sick Boy, Matty, and Renton meet Maria and her friend Jenny at a bar, where Renton learns that two friends are both HIV-positive.
 Renton and Matty steal a charity collection tin.
 While trying to open it, they rescue Keezbo, whose parents have locked him on a balcony.
 Opening the tin, they are intercepted by police, and Renton, Keezbo and Matty are arrested.
 Keezbo and Renton are ordered into rehab, while Matty is given a suspended sentence.
 Renton, Swanney, Sick Boy, Spud and Seeker enter rehab together.

 Alison is struggling to hold down her job with a heroin addiction, but is protected by Alexander, her lover and boss.
 After an argument, she quits, later slashing her wrists.
 Realizing her mistake, she calls an ambulance.
 Alexander comes to look after her, but ends their affair.

 In rehab, Renton rebels, Sick Boy seduces a fellow inmate, and Swanney suggests that Matty is an informant.
 On his release, Renton is already planning to score during his welcome home party.

 In prison, Begbie is asked by Renton to beat up a paedophile (in fact Hazel's father), but Begbie brutally assaults the wrong man.

 Renton wakes up next to Hazel, before joining Sick Boy to look for heroin, amid a severe heroin drought in Edinburgh.
 Walking past the chemical plant where the morphine is made, they hatch a plan to rob it, which Renton, Sick Boy, Keezbo, Spud and Matty carry out that evening.
 Upon entering, they trigger the alarm, but during their escape Keezbo gets marooned inside, through Matty's fault.
 Renton and Sick Boy turn on Matty afterwards and he leaves, to be comforted by Spud.
 On their way home, Renton and Sick Boy make a pact to get clean and never touch heroin again, but as they open the door of the flat, the phone is ringing.

 The book is punctuated by bulletin-style updates on the spread of AIDS in Edinburgh, including growing lists of victims featuring main and incidental characters from the plot.